-Inclusive Mission for Health and Hope Donates 60 Rabbits to Vulnerable Households In Kamonyi District
+Inclusive Mission for Health and Hope Donates 60 Rabbits to Vulnerable Households in Kamonyi District

-MHH beneficiaries receive their rabbits at Rugalika Sector
+IMHH beneficiaries receive their rabbits at Rugalika Sector

 On the 27th of February, 2026, Rwandan non-government organization Inclusive Mission for Health and Hope in partnership with Hirschfeld-Eddy-Stiftung (HEF) donated 60 rabbits to vulnerable households including HIV-affected persons and marginalized communities in Rugalika Sector of Kamonyi District, such as sexual minorities, female sex workers, among others with the goal to promote sustainable livelihoods, dignity, and social inclusion.

-Inclusive Mission for Hope and Health (IMHH) representatives, on this day along with the Executive Secretary of Rugalika Sector in Kamonyi District distributed a number of 60 rabbits amongst 30 families to whom these rabbits will serve as a small stepping stone for them to improve their livelihoods by being able to take care of these domestic animals to the pointing of breeding and multiplication, whose yields shall be put onto the market after passing on a rabbit or two to the next family that may need this kind of support, so that they and the people around these communities may be able to afford daily basic needs such as soap and salt, and even public medical insurance which is known Mutuelle de Sante since most do not have the sponsors for it even when the prices are being increased from what has been the usual price for this particular service.
+Inclusive Mission for Hope and Health (IMHH) and WICECEKA’s representatives, on this day along with the Executive Secretary of Rugalika Sector in Kamonyi District distributed a number of 60 rabbits amongst 30 families to whom these rabbits will serve as a small stepping stone for them to improve their livelihoods by being able to take care of these domestic animals to the pointing of breeding and multiplication, whose yields shall be put onto the market after passing on a rabbit or two to the next family that may need this kind of support, so that they and the people around these communities may be able to afford daily basic needs such as soap and salt, and even public medical insurance which is known Mutuelle de Sante since most do not have the sponsors for it even when the prices are being increased from what has been the usual price for this particular service.

 Speaking at the event, Nkurunziza Jean de Dieu, Executive Secretary of Rugalika Sector, urged the beneficiaries to take good care of the livestock and also honor the agreement of being able to extend an offspring or two of the rabbits once they have bred and produced.
-He then goes on to thank the IMHH for this step taken and urges the people to make produce of the little they have been provided with to be able to afford basic everyday needs and also even some meat where possible, since sometimes it can be hard for some households to access meat since it’s become so expensive over time as had been mentioned by one of the beneficiary individuals of IMHH earlier on through an exchange during an interaction towards the speech.
+He then goes on to thank the partners’ organizations for this step taken and urges the people to make produce of the little they have been provided with to be able to afford basic everyday needs and also even some meat where possible, since sometimes it can be hard for some households to access meat since it’s become so expensive over time as had been mentioned by one of the beneficiary individuals of IMHH earlier on through an exchange during an interaction towards the speech.

 Nkurunziza Jean de Dieu, Executive Secretary of Rugalika Sector